ryan-mcclue/unsw/scif1004/discussion.md

 The emotions of the Replicants are contrasted with the absence of emotions in society.
 As the Replicants are fundamentally artificial, emotions are therefore viewed as artificial.
 The opening credits set the scene for an emotionally anemic society.
-They are deviod of colour and vitality with white text on a black background accompanied by digital synthesised music.
+The white text on black background is deviod of colour and vitality.
+The soundtrack is also exclusively digital synthesised music, underscoring how even the organic quality of traditional music has been replaced by the synthetic.
 The text mentions 'retiring' Replicants, which is a flippant term for executing.
 Slurs like 'skinjob' and 'skinner' also serve to dehumanise the Replicants.
 The Replicants represent emotions society has lost.